Hudsonash/extra-repo/readme.md

-# Extra Repo
+# extra-repo
-Random assortment of things I believe are better managed using version control
+All Misc. files that I feel version control is the ideal solution.